 Top reasons babies cry

 - Is your baby too hot or cold?
 Perhaps she is dressed in too many layers.
 Take their temperature under the armpit if you are unsure.
 Normal infant temperatures ranges from 97 to 100.3 degrees Fahrenheit.
 There is no need to take an infant’s temperature rectally.
-The axillary temperature gives an appropriate indication of the infants true temperature and therefore there is no need to subject a baby to the additional stress and the invasive hazards of rectal temperatures. (source)
+The axillary temperature gives an appropriate indication of the infants true temperature therefore it is unnecessary to subject your baby to the additional stress and the invasive hazards of rectal temperatures. (source)

-- Is baby eating too much?
-Feel your baby’s tummy in the upper left corner.
-If it is buldging out and baby is continuously spitting up, it may be a sign of overfeeding.
-We do not feel good after overeating during thanksgiving, and babies can experience over fullness as well.
+- Is your baby eating too much?
+Feel their tummy in the upper left corner.
+If it is bulging out and she is continuously spitting up, it may be a sign of overfeeding.
+We do not feel good after overeating during thanksgiving, and babies can experience over-fullness as well.
 Although it is very rare to overfeed an infant, it can happen.
 Perhaps your baby is eating too fast and swallowing air.
-Try to pace baby by pulling her off the breast or removing the bottle.
-Burp baby by gently tapping and rubbing her back.
+Try to slow the pace by pulling her off the breast or removing the bottle.
+Burp your baby by gently tapping and rubbing her back.

-- Could baby be having pain from reflux?
+- Could he be having pain from reflux?
 This is quite common due to the immaturity in the development from the sphincter where the esophagus meets the stomach.
 Signs of reflux include: arching, spitting up, hiccups, refusing to eat, and irritability while feeding or shortly thereafter.
 Hold baby upright for 30 minutes after feeding to aid in the forward movement of digestion.
 Natrum Phosphoricum 6x is a safe and effective homeopathic remedy that neutralizes stomach acids and aides in digestion.
 It can be given 3 times a day and continued until symptoms resolve.
+To give to a very small baby, dissolve 1-2 pellets in a tsp of water and use a syringe to feed it to your baby.

 - Teething could be the culprit.
-Infants start teething at various times but as early as 4 months for some.
-You will notice an increase in drooling or bringing objects to the mouth to bite on.
-Massage baby’s gums with clean hands during teething.
-Placing wash cloths in the freezer for later use can be a great option for baby to chew on.
-There are also many homeopathic remedy treatments for teething.
-Essential oils can be used topically for teething.
+Infants start teething at various times but can be as early as 4 months.
+You may notice that your usually happy baby becomes fussy for no apparent reason.
+She may start to have sleep regression or diarrhea.
+A very common sign of teething is increase in drool and you will notice needing to have a bib on 24/7.
+There are natural options to relieve pain from teething and provide comfort.
 I advise parents to stay away from the use of Tylenol or Motrin.
 There are many terrible health implications associated with these drugs.
 Please read about the dangers of Tylenol for pregnant women and children before choosing this option.
 There are natural ways to provide pain relief.
+For in depth information regarding teething go here.

 Once you are assured that baby’s crying is not due to a physical need, it is necessary to consider your child’s emotional requisites.

 - Overstimulation could be a cause for fussiness.
 Babies may be in sensory overload if they have been exposed to a new environment, passed around by many people, hear continuous loud noises, or if they are kept awake for extended periods.
 Decrease the stimulation by eliminating talking and taking baby to a quiet darkened room.
-Do not rub or stroke baby, but hold her in a relaxed steady manner.
-If your baby becomes calm, you may lay her in a safe place to sleep.
+In this situation it is helpful if you avoid continuously rubbing your baby, but instead just hold her in a relaxed steady manner.
+If she becomes calm, its probably a good idea to lay her down in a safe place to sleep.
 It is important to protect children against too much stimulation including the television, which contains rapid moving objects and changing lights.

 - Understimulation is also a reason for fussiness.
 Just like adults, children get cabin fever.
-Moms are tired and it is tempting to stay around the house all day, but changing the scenery will help stimulate new neuron connections in your baby’s brain.
+Moms I know you are tired and it is tempting to stay around the house all day, but changing the scenery will help stimulate new neuron connections in your baby’s brain.
 Going for a short walk is a great way to provide a low-key enriching experience for yourself and your baby.
-Home delivery from Amazon is convenient, but there are many shapes and colors for your baby to observe at the store.
-This may be a great option to give baby a new visual experience.
+Yes, home delivery from Amazon is convenient, but there are many shapes and colors for your baby to observe at the grocery store.
+Opt to give your young baby a new visual experience every once in a while.

 - Babies need physical touch.
 Without it, your child could experience cognitive development delays.
 Skin to skin contact is extremely beneficial for infants, especially during the early newborn phases.
-Increase physical contact with your baby while still being able to use your hands freely by using an infant wrap.
-The bouncing motions you create accomplishing your daily tasks while baby-wearing will soothe your infant.
+One great way to increase physical contact with your baby while still being able to use your hands freely, is by using an infant wrap.
+The bouncing motions you create while babywearing will soothe your little one like they were in the womb.

 Techniques to comfort baby